Aetf/hexo-next-publist/README.md

 - `publist_link`, `publist_badge`, and `publist_abstract` are optional.
 - `publist_link` and `publist_badge` can be specified multiple times.
+- The content in `publist_abstract` will be rendered as markdown with support for latex math.
+If this field does not present, the normal `abstract` field will be used.
+However, in this case, the content will be used verbatim.

 One subfolder following the entry key per entry, containing bibtex, abstract, pdf, and any additional files.
 If the link part starts with `/`, then it is intepreted as absolute path.